taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 - ** keep_trying ** : Keep trying if failed to insert, default is no. Available with v3.0.9+.

 - ** trying_interval ** : Specify interval between keep trying insert.
-Valid value is a postive number.
+Valid value is a positive number.
 Only valid when keep trying be enabled.
 Available with v3.0.9+.

+- ** childtable_from and childtable_to ** : specify the child table range to create.
+The range is [childtable_from, childtable_to).

+- ** continue_if_fail ** :  allow the user to specify the reaction if the insertion failed.

+  - "continue_if_fail" : "no"  // means taosBenchmark will exit if it fails to insert as default reaction behavior.
+  - "continue_if_fail" : "yes"  // means taosBenchmark will warn the user if it fails to insert but continue to insert the next record.
+  - "continue_if_fail": "smart" // means taosBenchmark will try to create the non-existent child table if it fails to insert.

 #### Database related configuration parameters